 Traditional software development styles, like Waterfall, builds in phases.
 This style of software development folds everything into a single, “big bang”, high-risk release.
-A flaw in this approach is that the end customer can’t interact with the product until it’s fully complete, thus, important issues in the product’s design, and code, go undiscovered until release.
+In this approach, the end customer can’t interact with the product until it’s fully complete, thus, important issues in the product’s design, and code, can go undiscovered until release.

 At The Omnicon Group, our Scrum team of Software Development and Quality Assurance Engineers work closely as part of your Scrum Team or independently in an Agile environment to develop and test software that will surely satisfy the most demanding customer.
-Visit us at www.OmniconGroup.com to view all our services and see how we can add our expertise to your next project.
+View all our services and see how we can add our expertise to your next project.

 Morgan Abrams August 10, 2017